apitoolkit/apitoolkit-landing/pricing/index.md

                             I really love what you're doing.
 How do I show support?
                         </button>
                         <div class="pl-4 py-4 hidden text-base-content">
-                            Give a shout out on twitter or discord.
-We would also appreciate honest feedback about what we're
-                            building.
-And suggestions for what functionality you would love to see next.
+                            Give us a shout-out on X (Twitter) or Discord.
+We would also appreciate honest feedback about what we're building and suggestions for what functionality you would love to see next.
                         </div>
                     </div>